About the Energy Efficiency Council

 Tim Fisher

-Head of Engagement
+Head of Communications

 As a journalist, editor and communications educator, Tim has worked for the ABC, SBS, RMIT and Broadsheet Media.
 A former media advisor on Victorian state government climate and energy programs, he has also worked as Director of Communications, Marketing and Research at Jobsbank, a for-purpose NGO dedicated to diversity and inclusive employment.
 As a current board member of both Psychology for a Safe Climate and Emerging Writers and a member of Surfers for Climate, he devotes much of his time to storytelling and communication around climate change.

-Acting Head of Policy
+Head of Policy

 Rachael Wilkinson

-Senior Advisor - Policy and Projects
+Senior Advisor, Policy and Partnerships

 Rachael has worked in both the public and private sector over the last decade, most recently providing policy and advocacy support to thousands of businesses with the Ai Group.